xavibenjamin/brightpixels.blog/_posts/2018-10-01-using-forloop-in-jekyll-for-placing-ads.markdown

 </ul>{% endraw %}
 ```

-<mark>In plain English, this if statement is saying that if it's the first item in the loop, then place the ad directly after it.</mark>
+<mark>In plain English: place the ad directly after the first item in the&nbsp;loop.</mark>

 Boom!
 Now our ad integrates better with the content, and is a better experience for readers because they're aren't hit with an ad as the first thing they see.